Tuesday, February 11, 2025

 Bull/Rhino

 The Bull is among the most popular with collectors.
 Following the same logic as with the Gorilla, for series 2 they revamped the Bull.
 Translucent plastic is key aspect of series 2 figures.
 The Rhino has some great sculpting details too; his head has cracks and scuffs!
-All across series 2 there's an increase on sculpt detail compared to series 1.
+All across series 2 there's an increase in sculpt detail compared to series 1.

 Panther/Night Cougar